georgianabratucu/oop-java-basics/README.md

         System.out.println(bankAccount.getBalance());
     }
 ```
-## 1.3. set value for the limit member
+## 3.4. set value for the limit member
 ```bash
 bankAccount.setLimit(20);
 ```
-## 1.4. get the value for the limit member
+## 3.5. get the value for the limit member
 ```bash
 System.out.println(bankAccount.getLimit());
 ```
-## 1.5. run the main method
+## 3.6. run the main method

-# 2. Composition Exercise
+# 4. Composition Exercise

+## 4.1.
+Create a new package named composition
-##  2.1.
+## 4.2.
 Create new java class Person with

 ```bash
 fields: name and bankAccount